 - A Diploma/Advance Diploma in nursing, clinical medicine, social work, counseling, and teaching from an approved and recognized institution by TCU or NACTE.

 - A professional development profile or comprehensive professional and personal curriculum vitae.

 - Employed in the field of HIV & AIDS with a minimum of one year experience.

-- Successful completion of pre-programme writing skills workshop
+- Successful completion of pre-program writing skills workshop.